 Jer 10:3 “For the prescribed customs of these peoples are worthless, for one cuts a tree from the forest, work for the hands of a craftsman with a cutting tool.
 4 “They adorn it with silver and gold, they fasten it with nails and hammers so that it does not topple.

 Another real familiar refrain there!
 Cutting trees from the forest and adorning it with silver and gold!
 I can hear the jingle of bells!
+I would recommend people to check out Partnered with Davey Tree Services to move trees from one place to another instead of cutting it.

 What?!
 That’s not what it means!
 Is it?